Procedural Mistake Detection via Action Effect Modeling: Experiments

 \emph{5) Effect Frame Sampling.} To assess the effectiveness of our effect-frame sampling strategy, we compare it with a naive baseline that selects the last frame of each action segment, assuming that action effects are most visible at the end.
 As shown in Table~\ref{tab:ablation_b}, this heuristic raises AUC to 70.6\%, confirming that incorporating effect information benefits mistake detection.
 In contrast, our proposed strategy, which jointly considers semantic relevance and visual clarity further, boosts AUC to 73.8\% and EDA to 66.7\%.
 These results imply that a more informed selection of effect frames yields more discriminative representations, thereby improving detection performance.

 \emph{6) Dynamic Fusion Module.} Table~\ref{tab:ablation_c} evaluates whether enhancing multi-scale temporal representations contributes to the final detection performance.
-Results show that incorporating the dynamic fusion yields a 2\% improvement in AUC and a 3.3\% gain in EDA, highlighting the importance of expressive action segment representations for downstream mistake detection.
+The results show that incorporating dynamic fusion yields a 2\% improvement in AUC and a 3.3\% gain in EDA, highlighting the importance of expressive action segment representations for downstream mistake detection.
 Notably, even without this module, our model still surpasses AMNAR by 3.3\% AUC and achieves comparable EDA, further highlighting the superiority of our overall framework.

-\emph{7) Alternative open-source MLLM.} In this work, we employ GPT-4o \citep{hurst2024gpt} to generate action scene graphs that provide supervision signals for our method.
-To assess whether alternative models can fulfill the same role, we replace GPT-4o with the open-source MLLM Qwen3-VL (30B) \citep{Qwen3-VL}.
-As shown in Table~\ref{tab:opensource_results}, scene graphs generated by Qwen3-VL yield mistake detection performance comparable to that with GPT-4o, indicating that open-source models can serve as a cost-effective alternative for scene graph generation while maintaining strong performance.
+\emph{7) Alternative open-source MLLM.} In this work, we employ a state-of-the-art closed-source MLLM GPT-4o \citep{hurst2024gpt} to generate action scene graphs that provide supervision signals for our method.
+To assess whether alternative models can fulfill the same role, we replace GPT-4o with the latest open-source MLLM Qwen3-VL (30B) \citep{Qwen3-VL}.
+As shown in Table~\ref{tab:opensource_results}, the scene graphs generated by Qwen3-VL yield mistake detection performance comparable to that by GPT-4o, indicating that open-source models can serve as a cost-effective alternative for the generation of scene graphs while maintaining strong performance.